velocitynetworkfoundation/integration-helpers/README.md

 # integration-helpers
-Helpers for integarting into the velocity network
+Helpers for integrating into the velocity network